Management of 3D Printing Processes: Enhancing Pick-and-Place Machine Quality with Taguchi and Principal Component Analysis

 Authors

-• Chien-Yi Huang Department of Industrial Engineering and Management, National Taipei University of Technology, Taipei, Taiwan
+• Chien-Yi Huang * Department of Industrial Engineering and Management, National Taipei University of Technology, Taipei, Taiwan. https://orcid.org/0000-0001-7811-2510

-• Ya-Wei Chung Department of Industrial Engineering and Management, National Taipei University of Technology, Taipei, Taiwan
+• Ya-Wei Chung Department of Industrial Engineering and Management, National Taipei University of Technology, Taipei, Taiwan.

 https://doi.org/10.22105/w35wyr75